 A 'round' or two (or three or four if it's Friday) with your workmates may seem like a good way of finishing off the working day.
-Wine with a meal also probably improves digestion, not to mention conversation!
+Wine with a meal may improve digestion - not to mention conversation.

 The problems start if you drink too much and too often.
-For example, it is estimated that the current intake of pure alcohol per person in the Republic of Ireland is 11.7 litres per annum.
+For example, it is estimated that the current intake of pure alcohol per person in the Republic of Ireland is 10.93 litres per annum.
 This is high in relation to other countries.
-However, since a large number of people in Ireland are teetotal, this implies that those who do drink are exceeding even this figure.
+However, since it's estimated that over a fifth of Irish people do not drink at all, this implies that those who do drink are exceeding even this figure.

-In 2012, the National Advisory Committee on Drugs in the Republic of Ireland published a report on alcohol consumption and alcohol-related harm among adults.
-This drew upon findings from the 2010/11 general population drug prevalence survey.
-The report showed that, among current drinkers aged 18-24 years, 82% of males scored positive for harmful drinking.
-It also highlighted that one in five drinkers reported that they had experienced harm (such as harm to health, work, friendships, or being involved in a fight or an accident) in the previous 12 months as a result of their drinking.
+In 2012, the National Advisory

+Committee on Drugs in the Republic

+of Ireland published a report on

+alcohol consumption and alcoholrelated harm among adults.
+The report

+showed that, among current drinkers

+aged 18-24 years, 82% of males scored

+positive for harmful drinking.
+It also

+highlighted that one in five drinkers

+reported that they had experienced

+harm (such as harm to health, work,

+friendships, or being involved in a

+fight or an accident) in the previous 12 months as a result of their drinking.
 Men were almost twice as likely as women to report such harm.